thedraxx/WordleClon/README.md

 * After each guess, the color of the tiles will change to show how close your guess was to the word.

-* If you win, please clean local storage manually for reset the game.

 ## 📝 Licence